smarthomeNG/plugins/harmony/README.md

 [[Shield]]
     type = bool
     harmony_command_1 = 42282391:PowerOn:6 | 42282391:InputBd:1
-    harmony_command_0 = 42282391:PowerOff | activity:12345678:5
+    harmony_command_0 = 42282391:PowerOff | activity:-1
 ```

 If the Item 'Shield' is set to True, the AV receiver is powered on with an delay of 6 seconds after the item 'Shield'
 was set to "True".
 With an additional delay of one second, the input channel is set to 'Bluray'.
 If the Item 'Shield' is set to False, the command "PowerOff" is triggered instantly.
-5 seconds later, a pre-configured
+5 seconds later, the default
-Harmony Hub activity with id '12345678' is triggered.
+Harmony Hub activity 'Power Off' is triggered

 ```
 [[RTL]]